mvolkmann/blog/src/astro.md

   return dogs.map(dog => ({params: {name: dog.data.name}}));
 }
 ```

+`ContentCollection` objects have the following properties:

+- `body` - body text of the document
+- `collection` - name of the collection to which the document belongs
+- `data` - object whose properties are the front matter variables in the document
+- `id` - file name of the document with the file extension
+- `render` - an async function that returns a component
+  that renders the body content, converting Markdown to HTML
+- `slug` - file name of the document without the file extension

 Running `npm run build` generates the `dist` directory which will contain
 the following files and more: